Electron dynamics induced by quantum cat-state light

 In this study, we propose an alternative effective theory for describing quantum-light-driven electron dynamics in the weak light--matter coupling regime that does not rely on the Markov approximation and classical-light reduction, using the path integral and Born approximation.
 This is achieved by representing the quantum state of light using the Sudarshan--Glauber $P$ representation~\cite{Sudarshan1963, Glauber1963a}.
-We show that the contribution of electrons driven by optical quantum interference terms is expressed as unconventional non-Hermitian dynamics with a complex-valued electromagnetic field.
-Through the analysis of a two-qubit electron system coupled to a photon field, we verify the validity of our effective theory, and observe that quantum interference of cat-state light is transferred to that of electrons via the non-Hermitian dynamics.
-We also compare our theory with the previous formalism~\cite{Gorlach2023, Tzur2022a, Khalaf2023, Rasputnyi2024a, EvenTzur2024, Wang2024e}, highlighting the role of the non-Hermitian dynamics in generating quantum superposition and quantum interference in electron systems.
+We show that optical quantum interference introduces a contribution to the reduced electron density matrix that obeys unconventional non-Hermitian dynamics with a complex-valued electromagnetic field.
+Through the analysis of a two-qubit electron system coupled to a photon field, we verify the validity of our effective theory, and observe that quantum interference of cat-state light is transferred to that of electrons via the effective non-Hermitian dynamics.
+We also compare our theory with the previous formalism~\cite{Gorlach2023, Tzur2022a, Khalaf2023, Rasputnyi2024a, EvenTzur2024, 4x11-phs2}, highlighting the role of the non-Hermitian dynamics in generating quantum superposition and quantum interference in electron systems.

 \textit{Formalism}--- We first consider the following general Hamiltonian:

 Here, $\hat{a}$ represents the bosonic annihilation operator of the photon field.
 The first term $\hat{\mathcal{H}}_{\mathrm{e}}$ denotes the Hamiltonian for matter, which is coupled to the photon $\hat{a}$ with a coupling constant $\gamma$.
 Here, we focus on an electron system (the following derivation can be applied to other charged systems as well).
 The second term $\hat{\mathcal{H}}_{\mathrm{p}}$ represents the photon Hamiltonian.
 As will be shown below, any form of the Hamiltonian can be considered, provided that the equation of motion for the free photon field is analytically solvable.
 For simplicity, we assume a harmonic oscillator with frequency $\omega$, namely $\hat{\mathcal{H}}_{\mathrm{p}} = \omega \hat{a}^{\dagger} \hat{a}$.
 We further assume that the bosonic operators $\hat{a}$ in both $\hat{\mathcal{H}}_{\mathrm{e}}$ and $\hat{\mathcal{H}}_{\mathrm{p}}$ are in the normal order.
 The Dirac constant $\hbar$ and the electric charge $q$ are set to unity.